Time-Lagged Recurrence: a data-driven method to estimate the predictability of dynamical systems: Results and discussion

-In addition to the test cases presented for idealized systems, we computed $\alpha_{\eta}$ using real-world data.
-In particular, focused on studying the predictability of large-scale atmospheric circulation patterns in the Europe-Atlantic sector (80°W to 50°E, 22.5°N to 70°N), using state-of-the-art ERA5 reanalysis data~\cite{hersbach2020era5} from 1979 to 2022, with a spatial resolution of 0.25°.
-We selected the daily mean 500 hPa geopotential height (Z500) as the representative variable, which has been frequently used to characterize circulation dynamics in the mid-latitudes \cite{Benzi1986,MoGhil1988,DellAquila2005,jezequel2018role,Springer2024}.
-This means that we consider the Z500 map for each day as a state along the system’s trajectory in phase space.
+In addition to the test case presented for idealized systems, we computed $\alpha_{\eta}$ using real-world data.
+In particular, we focused on studying the predictability of large-scale atmospheric circulation patterns in the Euro-Atlantic sector (see Materials and Methods for details).
+In this context, we consider the Z500 map for each day as a state along the system’s trajectory in the approximated phase space.
+We emphasize that this region serves as an ideal testbed to validate our predictability index due to its extensive body of relevant research, especially considering that no state-dependent predictability index is directly comparable for high-dimensional datasets.

-Specifically, in the Euro-Atlantic sector, the definition of weather regimes offers a direct way of classifying atmospheric states.
+In the Euro-Atlantic sector, the definition of weather regimes offers a direct way of classifying atmospheric states.
 Weather regimes are defined as recurrent and quasi-stationary large-scale circulation patterns~\cite{michelangeli1995weather,Springer2024}.
 Despite being a coarse characterization of atmospheric variability, weather regimes are found to be associated with conditions that are specifically favorable for certain types of weather extremes~\cite{yiou2004extreme}, and they have exhibited varying levels of predictability in real-time forecasting~\cite{ferranti2015flow}.
 In this work, we have adopted the four-regime definition widely used for scientific research~\cite{vautard1990multiple}, although various definitions for weather regimes exist~\cite{vautard1990multiple, grams2017balancing}.
-All extended wintertime (DJFM) Z500 patterns are classified into five different categories including NAO+, Alantic Ridge (AR), NAO-, Scandinavian Blocking (SB) and no regime, using a method slightly adapted from~\cite{cassou2008intraseasonal} (see Supplementary Information Section~\ref{sec:SI-WR} for details).
+Based on this definition, all extended wintertime (DJFM) Z500 daily patterns are classified into five different categories including NAO+, Alantic Ridge (AR), NAO-, Scandinavian Blocking (SB) and no regime, using a method slightly adapted from~\cite{cassou2008intraseasonal} (see SI Appendix section 6 for details).